mortgage

 These first steps involve looking at your finances, goals, and the broader market to set feasible expectations.
 This is your fieldwork.
 Research what’s on the market and the available bank lenders, finalize your non-negotiables in a property or a location and estimate your mortgage-to-downpayment ratio.
 By laying the groundwork, you get yourself in the best position to begin engaging banks for pre-approval and working through the market.

-Pre-approval: what is the pre-approval process for a mortgage?
+What is the pre-approval process for a mortgage?

 While you can still shop for homes on the market without it, a pre-approval gives you a clear understanding of your budget and lets you gauge what properties are within reach.
 Pre-approval is the first step in the mortgage process, where a bank reviews your financial situation.
 From your savings, employment, and assets to any existing debts and economic history, your bank evaluates whether you’re a reliable borrower.